reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - Use dev ops skills:  Git, cloud computing
 - Practice

-For the experienced pactitioner, there is always more to learn:
+For the experienced practitioner, there is always more to learn:
 - The structured ecosystem allows for people with more advanced statistical skills to focus on that
 - Explore hyperparameters more deeply
 - Focus on state of the art and emerging methodologies